ThomasBakkenMoe/TDT4136-Introduction_to_Artificial_Intelligence/Assignment 1/Assignment1.md

 Thus, a valid definition of rationality is: "The quality or state of having reason or understanding."

 #### 5. What is Aristotle’s argument about the connection between knowledge and action?
 Does he make any further suggestion that could be used to implement his idea in AI?
 Who was/were the first AI researcher(s) to implement these ideas?
 What is the name of the program/system they developed?
 Google about this system and write a short description about it.
+Aristotle argues that the connection between knowledge and action is reasoning.
+He argues that good humans are rational beings and will use knowledge and reasoning to perform rational actions to achieve their goals.
+Aristotle's ideas relate pretty directly to goal-based agents.
+One of the first implementations of this goal-based approach was Shakey the robot.
+Shakey the robot was designed as a general-purpose robot.
+An operator could type a generic command like "Push the block off the platform" and Shakey would have to decode the command and interpret how it related to it's environment.
+It would have to locate the platform with the block on top and figure out a way to push the block off.

 #### 6. Consider a robot whose task it is to cross the road.
 Its action portfolio looks like this: look-back, lookforward, look-left-look-right, go-forward, go-back, go-left and go-right.